 After reading the blog article, I sat back in my seat and reevaluated how I use dialogue tags.
 I’m going to test both dialogue tags as I write to see which one sounds better.
 Here’s a piece of the article that made sense to me:

 ‘When in doubt, try both and listen to how each one sounds:

 “I should leave you two for the zombies,” Jane said, pointing the Sig Sauer at them.

 “I should leave you two for the zombies,” said Jane, pointing the Sig Sauer at them.

 To me, “said Jane,” works better here, because the punch is in the gun, not the text, so putting Jane closest to the gun emphasizes that.’

 ~Written by Janice Hardy~

 *Boom* Epiphany of the day.
-I love to read, and sometimes, in the midst of a story, you see things you’ve never paid much attention to before and you learn something new.
+I love to read, and sometimes, during a story, I see things I’ve never paid much attention to before, and I learn something new.
 You’re never too old to learn.

-If you want to read another novel with these kind of dialogue tags, Renegade by Marissa Meyer structures her dialogue tags in the same way.
+If you want to read another novel with this kind of dialogue tag, Renegade by Marissa Meyer structures her dialogue tags in the same way.
 You can also check out a few classics by C.S.
 Lewis.